Chart Color Schemes

 Healy has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No factor impacts an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects expected to affect this area.
-Key projects are Mount Isa Future Ready Economy Roadmap, Mount Isa Mines - Black Star Open Cut Project, Mount Isa Police Accommodation and Justice System Resourcing, Essential Pipeline Works - City Low and High Systems.
-The following list details those most relevant.
+No changes can impact an area's performance more than modifications to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that could potentially affect this area.
+Notable projects include Mount Isa Future Ready Economy Roadmap, Mount Isa Mines - Black Star Open Cut Project, Mount Isa Police Accommodation and Justice System Resourcing, and Essential Pipeline Works - City Low and high Systems.
+The following list provides details on those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.